gravity-codes/csgo-deadtalk-plugin/README.md

 email: bazookaforreal@gmail.com.

 ## Compilation
-Compiles normally using the Sourcemod compiler, within the scripting directory, but must include Multicolors within the includes directory.
+Compiles normally using the Sourcemod compiler, within the scripting directory, but must include Multicolors and interrogate.inc within the includes directory.
   Both download and online compiler can be found here: https://www.sourcemod.net/compiler.php Multicolors can be found here: https://github.com/Bara/Multi-Colors or included